jonwillits/intro_to_bcs/CH1/lab1.md

    Watch the simulation independently for a few minutes and then jot down your thoughts about what is happening.
 After observing the behavior and developing hypothses about their behavior, answer the following questions:
   - Briefly describe what your group thought was happening.
 What levels of explanation did you come up with?
     Were they at the psychological level?
 The Neuroscience level?
 The Physics level?
   - How do the explanations that you used compare to the Three Levels of Analysis proposed by David Marr that were discussed in the reading and in the videos?
+Give reasons for your comparison of Marr’s levels to the levels you used above.

 5. Did you use anything like the scientific method to answer the question?
 Remember, the scientific method is often described as a set of steps:
-   	1) having a general theory about the nature of a system
+- having a general theory about the nature of a system
-	2) using the theory to generate hypotheses about what will happen in a specific situation
+- using the theory to generate hypotheses about what will happen in a specific situation
-        3)  testing the hypothesis
+- testing the hypothesis
-        4)  using the results of the test to evaluate your theory, and if so, update it.
+- using the results of the test to evaluate your theory, and if so, update it.

 Using this framework, can you describe a theory you had about the organism, hypotheses you generated from the theory, and a test of the hypothesis that you performed?

 6. Now imagine that you have done a dissection on one of these organisms and discovered the organization of their nervous system that controls their movement.
    It is surprisingly simple, and is shown in the figure below: